-8 Simple Steps for the Self-Employed to Ensure That Their Accounts Are Balanced
+8 Simple Accounting Tips for the Self-Employed to Make Life Easier

 Here are a few simple steps you should take as a small business owner to help make sure your accounts are right.